graphql-java/graphql-java-extended-scalars/readme.md

 ```

-Note : The `Json` scalar is a simple alias type to the `Object` scalar because often the returned data is a blob of JSON.
+Note : The `JSON` scalar is a simple alias type to the `Object` scalar because often the returned data is a blob of JSON.
 They are
 all just objects at runtime in graphql-java terms and what network serialisation protocol is up to you.
 Choose whichever name you think
 adds more semantic readers to your schema consumers.